-Included in public Scoring Question posting Notes Range Criteria Scoring iii.
-Do you intend to offer registrants the ability to obtain long term (or permanent) contracts for domain names?
+Included Question in public posting Notes Scoring Range Criteria registrants you intend to implement (e.g., advantageous pricing, introductory discounts, bulk registration discounts). iii.
+Do you intend to offer registrants the ability to obtain long term (or permanent) contracts for domain names? -Note that the Registry Agreement requires that registrars be offered the option to obtain initial domain name registrations for periods of one to ten years at the discretion of the registrar, but no greater than ten years.
+Additionally, the Registry Agreement requires advance written notice of price increases.
 Do you intend to make contractual commitments to registrants regarding the magnitude of price escalation?
 If so, please describe your plans. iv.
 Will you impose any constraints on parked sites, or sites that offer only advertising?
-Community-based Designation 19 Is the application for a community-based TLD?
+Kange Community-based Designation 19 Is the application for a community-based TLD?
 Y There is a presumption that the application is a standard application (as defined in the Applicant Guidebook) if this question is left unanswered.
 The applicant's designation as standard or community-based cannot be changed once the application is submitted.
-20 (a) Provide the name and full description of the community that the applicant is committing to serve.
+Decrements Question 20 (a) Provide the name and full description of the community that the applicant is committing to serve.
 In the event that this application is included in a community priority evaluation, it will be scored based on the community identified in response to this question.
 The name of the community does not have to be formally adopted for the application to be designated as community-based.
 Y Descriptions should include: How the community is delineated from Internet users generally.
 Such descriptions may include, but are not limited to, the following: membership, registration, or licensing processes, operation in a particular industry, use of a language.
 How the community is structured and organized.
-For a community consisting of an alliance of groups, details about the constituent parts are required.
-When the community was established, including the date(s) of formal organization, if any, as well as a description of community activities to date.
-The current estimated size of the community, both as to membership and geographic extent.
-Responses to Question 20 will be regarded as firm commitments to the specified community and reflected in the Registry Agreement, provided the application is successful.
-Responses are not scored in the Initial Evaluation.
-Responses may be scored in a community priority evaluation, if applicable.
-Criteria and scoring methodology for the community priority evaluation are described in Module 4 of the Applicant Guidebook.
+For a community consisting of an alliance of groups, details about the constituent parts are Responses to Question 2 will be regarded as firm commitments to the spec community and reflected the Registry Agreement, provided the application successful.
+Responses are not score the Initial Evaluation.
+Responses may be score a community priority